Planning Maps / Areas / North Sydney / Mcmahons Point

 Is Mcmahons Point bushfire-prone?

-Little to none of Mcmahons Point is mapped as bushfire-prone (the North Sydney average is 4%).
+Bushfire mapping covers Mcmahons Point and little to none of it is mapped as bushfire-prone (the North Sydney average is 4%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Mcmahons Point?